Risk Management

 Operational Risk

-Use the three management tools for operational risks, namely Risk Control Self Assessment (RCSA), Key Risk Indicators (KRI), and Loss Data Collection (LDC) to continuously supervise and manage overall operational risks.
+The three management tools for operational risks, namely Risk Control Self-Assessment (RCSA), Key Risk Indicators (KRI), and Loss Data Collection (LDC), are used to effectively identify, measure, and manage overall operational risks.

 Climate Change Risk